• Local LOCs

 EMAC

-• For Optometrists without access to Opera, you should refer patients by completing the below form and send via your nhs.net email account.
+If you don’t have Opera access.
+Please refer by completing the form below and send via your “nhs.net” email account.

 Email: mft.macular@nhs.net - only secure if sent from an nhs.net account